ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 14 April 2022.
+   This Internet-Draft will expire on 9 July 2022.

 Copyright Notice

-   Copyright (c) 2021 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2022 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-Andrews, et al.           Expires 14 April 2022                 [Page 1]
+Andrews, et al.            Expires 9 July 2022                  [Page 1]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021
+Internet-DrafGlue In DNS Referral Responses Is Not Optional January 2022

    This document is subject to BCP 78 and the IETF Trust's Legal